yyzpiero/yizhou-yang.github.io/README.md

 ## Features

+Some of these features are optional and can be turned on or off in the `_config.yml` file.

 ### [Portfolio Homepage](https://chrjabs.github.io/Grape-Academic-Theme)

 Portfolio page giving an overview of your research.

 ### [Publications List](https://chrjabs.github.io/Grape-Academic-Theme/publications)

-A list of your publications auto-generated from a BibTeX file.
+A optional list of your publications auto-generated from a BibTeX file.
 Additional information can be linked to from the BibTeX file.

 ### [Presentations List](https://chrjabs.github.io/Grape-Academic-Theme/presentations)

-A list of your presentations auto-generated for a data file.
+A optional list of your presentations auto-generated for a data file.

 ### [Blog](https://chrjabs.github.io/Grape-Academic-Theme/blog)

-An (optional) blog for any posts you want to publish.
+An optional blog for any posts you want to publish.

 ### [Hub Pages](https://chrjabs.github.io/Grape-Academic-Theme/example-hub)